-with $U^D_1 :=\log \sqrt{n}C_qK^D_1$, $U^D_2 := \log \sqrt{np} C_q K^D_2$, and $U_3^D = \log \sqrt{ndp}C_q K^D_2$ $C_q := (8q+12)$. $K^D_1$ and $K^D_2$ are two discretization and depth dependant constants given in the proof. \end{theorem} This result is similar to results obtained for instance by \cite{bartlett2017spectrally}, \cite{chen2019residual} and \cite{marion2023generalization} for different models.
+where $C^D_\mathbf{A},C^D_\mathbf{b},C_v,C_\mathbf{U}$ are Lipschitz constants given in Appendix \ref{proof:theorem4}. \end{theorem} This result is similar to results obtained for instance by \cite{bartlett2017spectrally}, \cite{chen2020generalization} and \cite{marion2023generalization} for different models.
 Indeed, the generalization error is upper bounded by a noise induced term and a complexity term which grows with the square root of the model's complexity measured by the number of hidden layers $q$ and the dimension $p$ of the hidden state.
-Remark that the constant $M^D_\Theta$ grows exponentially with $q$ if $B_\mathbf{A}L_\sigma > 1$.
 This theorem is obtained by upper bounding the covering number of $\mathcal{F}^D_\Theta$ and the Rademacher complexity of NCDEs.

 \begin{proposition} When using discretized inputs, the covering number $\mathcal{N}\big(\mathcal{F}_\Theta,\eta; D\big)$ of $\mathcal{F}^D_\Theta$ is bounded from above by

 Furthermore, the empirical Rademacher complexity $\textnormal{Rad}(\mathcal{F}^D_\Theta) $ associated to an i.i.d. sample of size $n$ discretized on $D$ is upper bounded by